darrenjrobinson/Identity4All/readme.md

 This repo contains the projects from our submission.

+**IMPORTANT NOTE: This is a submission for a hackathon built in two weeks part time by a geographically dispersed team.
+It is NOT production ready, has not been security reviewed and has the potential to transport you to a parallel galaxy.
+Consider this our "all care, no responsibility statement".**

 ### Azure WebApp
 The WebApp Folder contains the event website for the Orange Interstellar Event App.
 Look into the AppCreationScripts.md for how to deploy the [Microsoft Sample](https://docs.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-javascript-auth-code).
 We modified the configure.ps1 script to name the AAD Registered App for our purpose.